-State-mandated requirements and increasing costs associated with participation in VITA make affordability a major issue.
-PPEA-driven outsourcing further complicates the situation and adds to the uncertainty and potential instability, as well as loss of control and decisions influenced by a private profit-driven company.
+State-mandated requirements and increasing costs associated with participation in the VITA/Northrop-Grumman partnership make affordability a major issue.
+PPEA-driven outsourcing complicates the Library's once streamlined and highly effective infrastructure, adding uncertainty, instability, delays and loss of control, with decisions now influenced by a private, profit-driven company.